thecollekta/alx-backend-python/Django-signals_orm-0x04/README.md

 - **Notifications**: Automatic notifications for new messages and replies
 - **Account Deletion**: Delete user account and associated data
 - **RESTful API**: Built with Django REST Framework
+- **Unread Messages**: Track and manage unread messages for each user

 ---